 Points of difference

-CEHSA currently supports eight member organisations, consisting of 122 properties across the greater Adelaide metropolitan area – from the coast to the hills and the southern suburbs to the north.
+Common Equity currently supports nine member organisations, consisting of 160 properties across the greater Adelaide metropolitan area – from the coast to the hills and the southern suburbs to the north.
 The regional areas of Moonta, Wallaroo and Kadina, on the Yorke Peninsula, represent 32 of these properties.

-CEHSA delivers an umbrella model, which aims to provide successful outcomes for members who provide affordable and secure housing for lower income households and individuals.
-Member organisations continue to maintain a separate legal status, manage their tenancies’ day to day activities but are not required to be registered for the National Regulatory System (NRS) because Common Equity Housing SA is the registered body.
+Common Equity delivers an umbrella model, which aims to provide successful outcomes for members who provide affordable and secure housing for lower income households and individual .

-If a housing co-operative decides to transition to Common Equity Housing SA, we will project manage the process and make sure there is clear two-way communication and transfer of information between all parties.
-Through this process the co-operative is provided with both a safety net and support base.
-Security of tenure is a critical consideration for existing housing co-operatives and CEHSA includes a term of 99 years in the Property and Services Agreement to demonstrate our commitment to the preservation of the tenancies within the application of the Residential Tenancies Act 1995 and the associated Regulations.
+If a housing co-op or association decides to transition to Common Equity, we will project manage the process and make sure there is clear two-way communication and transfer of information between all parties.
+Security of tenure is a critical consideration and Common Equity includes a term of 99 years in the Property and Services Agreement to demonstrate our commitment to the preservation of the tenancies within the application of the Residential Tenancies Act 1995 and the associated Regulations.